TheGreyGhost/MinecraftByExample/README.md

     1. Download the project as a zip.
     2. Unzip it to an appropriate folder on your computer, such as My Documents.
 (Or, if you know how to fork a project on GitHub and import it into a local git repository, you can do that instead)
     3. From the command line, run `gradlew setupDecompWorkspace` to install Forge and configure the project, this will take quite some time, maybe 20 minutes or more.
-    4. From the command line, run `gradlew idea` if you are using IntelliJ IDEA ([alternate method][alternate_idea]), or `gradlew eclipse` if you are using Eclipse.
+    4. From the command line, run `gradlew idea` if you are using IntelliJ IDEA, or `gradlew eclipse` if you are using Eclipse.
-    5. Open IntelliJ or Eclipse, then open the project.
-(If you want, you can import the gradle project so you don't have to use the command line when building the mod)
-    6. If using IntelliJ:
+    5. If using IntelliJ:
-        1. When IntelliJ asks you if you want to import the unlinked gradle project, choose yes.
+        1. Open the project (open the MinecraftByExample.ipr file).
+        2. It will ask you whether you want to import the "unlinked gradle project".
+This is optional.
+If you choose no, later on (when you publish your mod) you will need to package it up using the command line gradlew build, if you choose yes you can run the gradle build task from inside IntelliJ.
+For most users, there's no other difference.
-        2. You should run the gradle task `getIntellijRuns` afterwards to get the Run and Debug configurations.
+        3. If you imported the gradle project, you should run the gradle task 'getIntellijRuns' afterwards to get the Run and Debug configurations.
-    7. If using Eclipse:
+    6. If using Eclipse:
+        1. Open the Project.
-        1. Right click on the project, select "Run As" > "Run Configurations..."
+        2. Right click on the project, select "Run As" > "Run Configurations..."
-        2. Set the main class to "GradleStart"
+        3. Set the main class to "GradleStart"
-    8. You should be able to start Minecraft now (using the Run or Debug configuration) and the mod will be loaded.
+    7. You should be able to start Minecraft now (using the Run or Debug configuration) and the mod will be loaded.

-### Alternate Setup for IntelliJ IDEA
-By using `gradlew idea` to create the project files for IDEA, will work perfectly fine, but to be able to use the [Gradle Tool Window][gradle_tool_window] in IDEA, you must set up your project slightly differently.
-Check out [this tutorial][diesieben_idea] by diesieben07 on how to set up your project to take advantage of Gradle integration in IDEA.

 #### If You're Still Confused
-Head over [here][more_help] if this didn't make sense to you.
+Head over [here][more_help] if this didn't make sense to you, alternatively [this tutorial][diesieben_idea] by diesieben07.

 Check out [this video][forge_installation] for more help installing Forge.

 [main_classes]: https://github.com/TheGreyGhost/MinecraftByExample/tree/master/src/main/java/minecraftbyexample
 [greyminecraftcoder]: http://greyminecraftcoder.blogspot.com.au/p/list-of-topics.html